2021 Galaxy Admin Training

 - If you are running Linux or Mac OS, then you already have this.

 - If you are running Windows than you’ll need to get something like putty installed before the workshop.

 - A recent version of either the Chrome or Firefox web browser installed.

 This workshop is free.
 However, space is limited and applications are expected to be competitive.
-Please submit an application by the end of December 18.
+The deadline for applications was the end of December 18.

 If you are interested in being notified about future Galaxy Admin Training opportunities, then please register your interest here, and we will notify you.